-Whether your party theme is a cocktail, birthday or holiday party, or “I just want to get together and party” party, entertaining on a budget is not difficult and with a little careful plannin
+Whether your party theme is a cocktail, birthday or holiday party, or “I just want to get together and party” party, entertaining on a budget is not difficult and with a little careful planning, can be a fun and memorable affair.

 Of the many different themes for parties, cocktail parties are not just for the holidays, as more and more people prefer to entertain at home rather than incur the cost of what are sometimes referred to as destination parties or events.